Toufool/AutoSplit/README.md

     Uses a Video Capture Device, like a webcam, virtual cam, or capture card.
     There are currently performance issues, but it might be more convenient.
     If you want to use this with OBS' Virtual Camera, use the [Virtualcam plugin](https://obsproject.com/forum/resources/obs-virtualcam.949/) instead.

+#### Capture Device

+Select the Video Capture Device that you wanna use if selecting the `Video Capture Device` Capture Method.
+Will show `[occupied]` if a device is detected but can't be started.

 #### Show Live Similarity